material-components/material-components-ios/components/ActivityIndicator/README.md

 # Activity Indicators

 Material Design progress indicators display the length of a process or express an unspecified wait time.
-There are two styles of progress indicators in Material Design: linear and circular.
-Circular progress indicators are implemented on iOS as Activity Indicators.
+There are two styles of progress indicators: linear and circular.

+This component only provides the circular implementation.
+See [Progress View](../ProgressView) for the linear implementation.

 <div class="article__asset article__asset--screenshot">
   <img src="docs/assets/activityindicator.gif" alt="An animation showing a determinate and indeterminate activity indicator." width="115">